 Many careers demand the ability to communicate well.
 The Department of Speech Communication offers a wide range of courses in the history, theory, and successful use of communication.
-The department also sponsors cocurricular activities in debate, performance studies, and public relations.
+The department also sponsors co-curricular activities in debate, performance studies, and public relations.
 Students on the debate team compete regularly and are ranked among the best in national competition.
 Public relations students at SIUC have consistently won national recognition for their projects.

 NOTE: A sample curriculum follows.
-For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at http://registrar.siu.edu/eval/catalog.htm.
+For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at http://registrar.siuc.edu/catalog/undergraduatecatalog.html>.